ARP Odyssey: Korg ARP Odyssey

 The ARP Odyssey was reissued by Korg in 2015.
 86% of the size of the ARP's original Odyssey with a "slim keys" keyboard, the analog signal path of Korg's reissue is similar to the original, with several updates like MIDI input and USB MIDI connectivity, a separate headphone output and balanced XLR output, and a "drive" switch to add distortion to the voltage-controlled amplifier.
 Korg released Mark I and Mark II color schemes as limited editions, with the Mark III color scheme as the standard model.
 All three versions included the three filter circuits from the original Odyssey models, with the ability to switch between them.
 All models also featured the ability to switch between two portamento behaviors from the original models.

 Korg later released an ARP Odyssey Module, consisting of the synthesizer and controls without the keyboard.
 Korg's ARP Odyssey Module features minor MIDI implementation improvements.

 A limited edition, full-size reproduction of the original ARP Odyssey was released by Korg in all three classic color schemes as the ARP Odyssey FS.

 Behringer Odyssey

 In August 2019, Behringer released its own version of the Odyssey.
 Utilizing the orange-on-black color scheme of ARP's Odyssey Mark III, the Behringer Odyssey features a full-size 37-key keyboard and all three versions of the filter from the original ARP Odyssey models.
 Additional features not found on the original include MIDI, digital effects, a 32-step sequencer, and arpeggiator.

-Notable users

-The following is a partial list of artists and musical groups who have used the ARP Odyssey: